 “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons….Watch your life and doctrine closely.”

 The movie centers around a young couple who begin to try and find out what all the creepy stuff is that keeps happening in their home at night.
 Little does the guy know that the girl has dealt with this creepy stuff most of her life.
-The guy gets curious and sets up a video camera during the night to try and “catch a ghost in the act”—much like you see on popular shows like SyFy’s Ghost Hunters.
+The guy gets curious and sets up a video camera during the night to try and “catch a ghost in the act”—much like you see on popular shows like SyFy’s Ghost Hunters, Ghost Adventures, Paranormal Caught on Camera, and a host of other similar shows.
 But, things go from mischievous to nefarious very quickly as this dark entity becomes more and more hostile and possessive.

 Furthermore, in the only parable in Scripture that includes a proper name, Jesus describes the Rich Man in Luke 16 as going immediately to hell after he died, and Lazarus (not the “raised-from-the-dead Lazarus”) going immediately to heaven.

 “If that’s true,” you ask, “then WHAT is causing all the ‘paranormal activity’ that cameras appear to catch on film?”